pratyush2331/FinalProject-WeatherApp/README.md

-# FinalProject-LiveWeatherApp-AndroidClub
+# FinalProject-WeatherApp-AndroidClub

 # About The App
-App Name: Live Weather App
+App Name: Weather App

 * This app shows weather, humidity and wind speed slong with the background image of that weather of any location by searching it's name